sidduloni/nodejs-interview-questions/logic.md

 console.log("Output: ", changeStr(str)) // S2I2D4U2
 ```

-## S. No 22 Sort, remove dublicates with as well as without using inbuilt method, get max and 2nd max value
+## S.No 22 Sort the list, remove duplicates both with and without using built-in methods, and find the maximum and second maximum values from the array
 **Ans:**
 ```javascript
 const str = [66, 88, 9, 32, 66, 9, 8]